Vini2/phables/README.md

 For detailed instructions on installation and usage, please refer to the [**documentation hosted at Read the Docs**](https://phables.readthedocs.io/en/latest/).

-**NEW:** Phables is now available on Anaconda.org at [https://anaconda.org/vijinim/phables](https://anaconda.org/vijinim/phables) and on PyPI at [https://pypi.org/project/phables/](https://pypi.org/project/phables/).
-Feel free to pick your package manager, but we recommend that you use conda.
+**NEW:** Phables is now available on bioconda at [https://anaconda.org/bioconda/phables](https://anaconda.org/bioconda/phables) and on PyPI at [https://pypi.org/project/phables/](https://pypi.org/project/phables/).
+Feel free to pick your package manager, but we recommend that you use [`conda`](https://docs.conda.io/en/latest/).

 <p align="center">
   <img src="https://raw.githubusercontent.com/Vini2/phables/master/Phables_workflow.png" title="phables workflow" alt="phables workflow">